odinuv/web/slides/sql-join/slides.md

 <section markdown='1'>
 ## JOIN Summary
 - JOIN is used to obtain data from multiple tables.
-- Alias is used when same table is used more times in join.
+- An alias is used when the same table is used more times in join.
-- Join condition is usually equality between two columns.
+- The join condition is usually an equality between two columns.
-    - One of them usually has foreign key.
+    - One of them usually has a foreign key.
-- Join condition can be more exotic (AND / OR, inequality)
+- The join condition can be more exotic (AND / OR, inequality)
 - Join connects tables -- relations, views, other joins, selects.
 </section>